Crusader99/digital-logic-simulator/README.md

 ## License

 This software is licensed under the [MIT license](https://opensource.org/licenses/MIT).
-The font "Liberation Mono" which is used to print the gui has its own license: [View font license](https://www.fontsquirrel.com/license/liberation-mono)
+The font "Liberation Mono" which is used to print the GUI has its own license: [View font license](https://www.fontsquirrel.com/license/liberation-mono)